jakob-r/hugo-course/content/chapters/04_evaluation/04-03-measures-classification.md

 ---
 title: "Chapter 4.3: Measures Classification"
 ---
 Analogous to regression, we consider essential performance measures for classification.
 As a classifier predicts either class labels or scores/probabilities, its performance can be evaluated based on these two notions.
 We show some performance measures for classification, including misclassification error rate (MCE), accuracy (ACC) and Brier score (BS).
-In addition, we will see confusion matrices´ and learn about costs.
+In addition, we will see confusion matrices and learn about costs.

 <!--more-->